EA7RCT/distress-frequencies/README.md

    Comment: Any other relevant considerations.
 ```

-Recommendations:
+## Recommendations

-- Memorize the emergency phone number of the area(s) you will be traveling.
+- Phone first: Before traveling, memorize the local emergency phone number for
-  Outside the aeronautical or maritime domain it is usually better to use your
+  the areas you'll be in.
+Outside aviation or maritime environments, using your
-  phone (if available).
-- State your location before your emergency.
-If communication breaks, its more
-  important for rescuers to know where to find you than to know what you need.
+  phone is usually the fastest and most reliable option if available.
+- Location first, details later: When reporting an emergency, prioritize stating
+  your location clearly before giving specific details.
+Rescue efforts depend on
+  reaching your location quickly, even if communication breaks before you can
+  state your exact emergency.
-- If using 2m or 70cm Amateur Radio, lookup local repeaters in advance.
-They are
+- If relying on 2m or 70cm Amateur Radio, research local repeaters beforehand.
-  well monitored, but remember that they usually have different TX and RX
+  These are actively monitored but remember:
+    - They often have different transmit and receive frequencies.
-  frequencies and may also require a subtone.
+    - They may require a subtone for access.

+## Contribute

+Feel free to pull request new frequencies or correct any mistake you spot.